-While parents going through divorce spend most of their time sorting out their own feelings of hurt, rejection and bitterness, children who bear witness to arguments and recriminations have to suffer their own challenges – K.P.
+While parents going through divorce spend most of their time sorting out their own feelings of hurt, rejection and bitterness, children who bear witness to arguments and recriminations have to suffer their own challenges.
+Here’s how to help children cope with divorce – K.P.
 Malini & Indu Surendar

 Divorce can be heart-breaking for a couple, but it can hit your children even harder.
 While parents going through divorce spend most of their time sorting out their own feelings of hurt, rejection and bitterness, children who bear witness to arguments and recriminations have to suffer their own challenges.
 Marital discord at home could interfere with their academic work and social life, especially if they are adolescents who are conscious of their image and standing in society.